martinberger-ch/oci-monitoring/README.md

 ## Oracle Cloud Infrastructure IAM Requirements

-- An OCI User and Group with _inspect all-resources_ and _request.operation='GetConfiguration'_ privileges is required to run steampipe.io - see section below.
+- An OCI User and Group with _read all-resources_ and _request.operation='GetConfiguration'_ privileges is required to run steampipe.io - see section below.

 ## Oracle Cloud Infrastructure - Create the user for OCI API access - based on OCI CLI